Pallavi Saran Mathur

 vividly that first day as I sat cross-legged on the floor of the dance class,

-dressed self-consciously in my little frilly frock, waiting nervously for Guru ji
+dressed self-consciously in my little frilly frock, waiting nervously for Guru ji to come and approve me.

-All the “didis” were sitting in padmasan and dhyanmudras with
+were sitting in padmasan

-their eyes shut…The room resounded with the chanting of shlokas, something I had
+resounded with the chanting of shlokas, something I

-associated only with boring temple ritual…!
+had associated only with boring temple ritual…!

-with Guru ji was a ritual, not just an activity.
-In the first
+so it was.
+Dance with Guru ji was a ritual, not just

-few years, it sometimes seemed rather dreary, especially as I had already
+an activity.
+In the first few years, it sometimes seemed rather dreary,

-experienced the thrill of dancing on stage to popular or folk music!
-Now, there
+especially as I had already experienced the thrill of dancing on stage to

-were months of repetitive exercises, and very slow progress in learning
+popular or folk music!
+Now, there were months of repetitive exercises, and very

-Then one day I became a
+Then one day I

-“senior” and started taking the classes in Guru ji’s
+became a “senior” and started taking the classes in Guru ji’s

 absence.
 As an invaluable side effect, I began to develop my own objective